Renesha Fountain article on "The Year in Review – Tax Law"

-Renesha Fountain, senior counsel at Chamberlain Hrdlicka, has contributed the Tax Law Update for the “2021: Year in Review” January 2022 issue of Texas Bar Journal.
+Renesha Fountain, senior counsel at Chamberlain Hrdlicka, contributed the Tax Law Update for the “2021: Year in Review” January 2022 issue of Texas Bar Journal.
 Fountain maintains an active practice in tax planning and tax controversy and represents clients in disputes with the IRS and state and local taxing authorities.

 In the article, Fountain discussed the ongoing impact of the COVID-19 pandemic on taxpayers, the IRS and U.S. Tax Court.
 She provided an overview of the Taxpayer Relief Initiative, which was announced by the IRS in November 2020 and provided tax relief such as giving eligible taxpayers with short-term payment plans more time to pay.